Diversity, equal opportunity and affirmative action

 - Appropriate conduct is a condition of employment.
 If you violate another’s civil rights, you can be subjected to disciplinary action.

-- If you are subjected to harassment or a hostile environment, you must take reasonable care to report it to a manager, a human resources official or to the Office of Diversity and Equal Opportunity.
+- If you are subjected to harassment or a hostile environment, you must take reasonable care to report it to a manager, a human resources official or to the Department of Diversity and Equal Opportunity.

 - UAF employees having knowledge of sexual misconduct (especially involving students) must immediately report all incidents to the appropriate authorities